HADDOCK2.4 manual - PDB files

 Make sure that all PDB files end with an END statement

-HADDOCK will check from breaks in the chain (e.g. missing density in crystal structures or between the two strands of a DNA molecules).
+HADDOCK will check for breaks in the chain (e.g. missing density in crystal structures or between the two strands of a DNA molecules).
 In the case of multiple chains within one molecule (e.g. DNA) or in the presence of co-factors, it is however recommended to add a TER statement in between the chains/sub-molecules.

 When starting from an ensemble of structure like, for example, from an NMR PDB entry, split structures into single PDB files.
 Make sure that each structure file ends with an END statement and does not contain any SEGID.
+Refer for detailed instruction on this topic to our online local installation tutorial.

 HADDOCK can deal with ions.
 You will have however to make sure that the ion naming is consistent with the ion topologies provided in HADDOCK (check for this the ion.top file in the toppar directory.
 For example, a CA heteroatom with residue name CA will be interpreted as a neutral calcium atom.
-A doubly charged calcium ion should be name CA+2 with as residue name CA2 to be properly recognized by HADDOCK.
+A doubly charged calcium ion should be named CA+2 with as residue name CA2 to be properly recognized by HADDOCK.

 (See also the FAQ for docking in the presence of ions).